-The attorneys at Morgan & Morgan understand the impact a denied Social Security disability claim can have on an individual and their family, especially when these benefits are the applicant’s main source of income.
-More often than not, applications for Social Security disability are initially denied; however, an initial denial does not necessarilymean that the applicant is not entitled to benefits.
+The attorneys at Morgan & Morgan understand the impact a denied Social Security Disability claim can have on an individual and their family, especially when these benefits are the applicant’s main source of income.
+More often than not, applications for Social Security disability are initially denied; however, an initial denial does not necessarily mean that the applicant is not entitled to benefits.

-He or she will also handle the paperwork needed to send your claim to Disability Determination Services (DDS), which will make an initial determination as to whether you are considered disabledunder the SSA’s requirements.
-The claims representative will also determine the disability programs for which you may be eligible, as well as the amount of benefits you could receive based on your work history.
+He or she will also handle the paperwork needed to send your claim to Disability Determination Services (DDS), which will make an initial determination as to whether you are considered disabled under the SSA’s requirements.
+The claims representative will also determine the disability programs for which you may be eligible, as well as determine benefits you are eligible to receive based on your work history.

 We highly encourage applicants to speak with a Social Security disability attorney before beginning the application process.
 An attorney will be able to explain the process for filing for benefits and gather the documents needed to submit a claim.

-Nearly 60% of all first-time applicants are initially denied disability benefits, and close to 90% of applicants seek the help of a representative at some point in the process.
+Nearly 60 percent of all first-time applicants are initially denied disability benefits, and close to 90 percent of applicants seek the help of a representative at some point in the process.
 The process of applying and appealing denied claims is often complicated, and the chances of success are far greater with the help of an experienced Social Security disability attorney.

 If you hire a Social Security Disability attorney to help with your claim, he or she will guide you through the following process:

-Preparation: Preparing your claim, which will include gathering documents and other required information, is an essential part of the claims process.
-An attorney can help gather the documentation needed to substantiate your claim, such as personal information (including information on your children and/or spouse); military information, if applicable; IRS forms; bank account information; addresses and phone numbers; detailed medical records and referrals; medication history; a list of prior employment history; and information on other disability claims, if applicable.
+Preparation: Preparing your claim, which will include gathering documents and other required information is an essential part of the claims process.
+An attorney can help gather the documentation needed to substantiate your claim, such as personal information (including information on your children or spouse); military information, if applicable; IRS forms; bank account information; addresses and phone numbers; detailed medical records and referrals; medication history; a list of prior employment history; and information on other disability claims, if applicable.